The Québec maritime Blog

 What to See by Snowmobile in Eastern Québec: The Manicouagan Bridge

 Known for its vast and spectacular landscapes, Côte-Nord is a feast for the eyes for anyone who rides their snowmobile through this region.
-So it’s not that surprising that the region is home to the highest snowmobile bridge in the world!
+So it’s not that surprising that the region is home to the highest snowmobile bridge in North America!
 Find out more about the bridge over the Manicouagan River, which is such a thrill to ride across.

 Some info